 How Long Does The Honeymoon Phase Last In A Marriage?

 Most people have probably heard of the honeymoon phase.
-During this phase of the relationship, couples may idealize each other, feel madly in love, and want to spend all their time together.
+During the honeymoon phase of the relationship, couples may idealize each other, feel madly in love, and want to spend all their time together.
 In the honeymoon phase, couples are often quick to forgive or fail to notice their partner's little ticks and annoyances.
-However, when this phase ends, couples may begin to notice each other’s flaws; it can feel as though the relationship is shifting.
-So, you may be wondering how long the honeymoon phase lasts, and what happens after?
+However, when the honeymoon phase ends, couples may begin to notice each other’s flaws and red flags; it can feel as though the relationship is shifting.
+So, you may be wondering how long the honeymoon phase lasts, and what happens after this phase ends?

 Navigating the phases of a relationship can be hard